Prior to the Snap: Packers go international, face Giants in London - NewsBreak

 Injuries (O=Out, D=Doubtful, Q=Questionable, P=Probable)

-Green Bay: CB Jaire Alexander (Q), DT Devonte Wyatt (Q), C Josh Myers (Q), OL Elgton Jenkins (Q), S Tariq Carpenter (Q), OL David Bakhtiari (Q), WR Allen Lazard (Q), S Adrian Amos (Q), RB Kylin Hill (O).
+Green Bay: DT Devonte Wyatt (Q), S Tariq Carpenter (Q), S Adrian Amos (Q), WR Sammy Watkins (O), LB Krys Barnes (O), RB Kylin Hill (O).

-NY Giants: WR Richie James (Q), WR Kenny Golladay (Q), LB Azeez Ojulari (Q), CB Fabian Moreau (Q), WR Wan’Dale Robinson (Q), QB Daniel Jones (Q), WR Sterling Shepard (O), QB Tyrod Taylor (Q), S Julian Love (Q), DE Leonard Williams (Q), WR Kadarius Toney (Q), C Nick Gates (O)
+NY Giants: WR Kenny Golladay (O), LB Azeez Ojulari (O), WR Wan’Dale Robinson (O), WR Sterling Shepard (O), QB Tyrod Taylor (O), DE Leonard Williams (Q), WR Kadarius Toney (O), C Nick Gates (O)

 Click here to sign up for the Local 5 Community Newsletter